 We can take this one step further and ask whether a proposition is satisfied by every reachable state of a transition system.
 If this is true for a given proposition, that proposition is said to be an invariant of the system.
 In order to determine whether a given proposition is an invariant, we simply search the transition system’s underlying graph, evaluating the proposition at every state label we reach; if any of the labels do not satisfy the proposition, then it is not an invariant.

-This section will introduce the definition of a Proposition, and will define a simple depth-first search function over a transition system that checks whether a given proposition holds for all reachable states of the system.
+, and will define a simple depth-first search function over a transition system that checks whether a given proposition holds for all reachable states of the system.
 We will then apply this function to our traffic light system to check that a very simple invariant holds.

 In this section, we’ll introduce the general notion of a predicate, which we will use in this post and in every subsequent post.
 We will see that a proposition is a special type of predicate.

-A predicate is any single-argument function that returns a Bool:
+A predicate is any single-argument function that returns a Bool

 type Predicate a = a -> Bool